 5) Comparing Ourselves to Others –

-- This may sound cliche, yet we keep doing at all times, we keep comparing our work, possessions, lives with others and remain stuck in vicious circle.
+- This may sound cliche, but we always keep doing it; we keep comparing our work, possessions, and lives with others and remain stuck in a vicious circle.

-- The only benefits of comparison is if you are doing it to learn from someone or for seeking inspiration.
+- The only benefit of comparison is if you do it to learn from someone or seek inspiration.

 Part III Purpose

-This again may sound very preachy, yet it is important to have a purpose in life.
-It doesn’t mean we need to have our entire life cut out for us, it means we have something to work towards, that gives us a sense of joy and meaning.
+Again, this may sound very preachy, but having a purpose in life is essential.
+It doesn’t mean we need to have our entire life cut out for us; it means we have something to work towards that gives us a sense of joy and meaning.

 1) In Search Of Meaning –

-- If the single reason you are doing something is because someone else is doing it, it is time to rethink your life.
+- If you are doing something because someone else is doing it, it is time to rethink your life.

-- The stress you experience when something bad happens is self-created inner resistance to external factors that we cannot change.
+- The stress you experience when something terrible happens is self-created inner resistance to external factors you cannot change.

 2) Stop Feeding Your Ego –

-- Most people are not aware of their ego, which makes it difficult to control their happiness.
+- Most people are unaware of their ego, making it difficult to control their happiness.
 What is more important in your relationship: winning arguments or true love and connection?

-- You may consider this question, when your ego pops up – Is this necessary?
-Next time when you are getting into an argument, stop and ask yourself whether you or your ego is having the argument.
+- When your ego pops up, you may consider this question: Is this necessary?
+Next time, when you are getting into an argument, stop and ask yourself whether you or your ego are arguing.

 3) Set Goals –

 - The most important thing about setting goals is that it’s not about achieving the goal.
-It’s about the process that leads you to the goal.
+It’s about the process that leads you to the plan.

-- it’s not about achieving the goal.
-It’s about how the goal changes your daily life.
-Striving for goals forces you to form new habits.
+- It’s not about achieving the goal.
+It’s about how the plan changes your daily life—striving for goals forces you to form new habits.
 And that’s priceless.

 4) How to Make Sure We Achieve Goals –

-- Goals without action is bound to fail, and it is not good feeling, you know if you have experienced that feeling.
-While many don’t set goals to avoid disappointment, Darius suggests alternative here.
+- Goals without action are bound to fail, and it is not a good feeling if you have experienced that feeling.
+While many don’t set goals to avoid disappointment, Darius suggests an alternative.

-- Darius suggests to back up goals with systems.
+- Darius suggests backing up goals with systems.
 A system is nothing more than a recurring process.
-Create a daily recurring process that will bring you to your goals.
+Create a daily routine process that will bring you to your goals.

 I have also created a video of a few quotes from the book.
-Please do subscribe to YouTube channel self-help books quotes- Myread4change
+Please subscribe to the YouTube channel self-help book quotes- Myread4change

-As you finish reading How to win your inner battles, it will leave you with ideas to explore and eradicate inner fear and show up with more confidence.
+As you finish reading How to Win Your Inner Battles, it will leave you with ideas to explore and eradicate inner fear and show up with more confidence.
 I highly recommend the book.
-It will be worth your time and will direct you towards a better life.
+It will be worth your time and direct you towards a better life.

-You may download the Win Your Inner Battles Free E-book here.
-If you like this book, you may also like to read “The 5 Second Rule”.
+If you like this book, you may also want to read “The 5 Second Rule”.

 Thank you for reading.
-Wish you a fearless life.
+I wish you a fearless life.